phidea

 1. Medical costs — all medically-necessary treatment for work-related injury or illness.
 No deductible to the employee.

-2. Lost wages (indemnity) — partial-wage replacement (typically 66% of average weekly wage, subject to state-specific caps) during the period the employee can't work.
+2. Lost wages (indemnity) — partial-wage replacement during the period the employee can't work (state-specific formulas; typically a fraction of average weekly wage, subject to state caps).

 3. Permanent disability — lump-sum or weekly payments for permanent impairment, scaled by impairment rating.